KipCollo/ToolsCorn/DevOps/Orchestration/Kubernetes/index.md

   type: LoadBalancer
 ```

-## Services: Enabling clients to discover and talk to pods

-A Kubernetes Service is a resource you create to make a single, constant point of entry to a group of pods providing the same service.
-Each service has an IP address
-and port that never change while the service exists.
-Clients can open connections to that IP and port, and those connections are then routed to one of the pods backing
-that service.
-This way, clients of a service don’t need to know the location of individual pods providing the service, allowing those pods to be moved around the cluster
-at any time.

-Connections to the service are load-balanced across all the backing pods.

 ## Setting up an alias and command-line completion for kubectl

 You’ll use kubectl often.
 You’ll soon realize that having to type the full command every time is a real pain.
 Before you continue, take a minute to make your life easier